Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 Test failures and HSM Warning flags for Mountain BMCs with the Redfish BMC Manager status shown above can be safely ignored.

 <a name="hms-bmcs-set-to-on-state-in-hsm"></a>
-#### BMCs set to "On" state in HSM (CASMHMS-5239)
+#### BMCs set to "On" state in HSM

-The following HMS functional test may fail due to known issue [CASMHMS-5239](https://connect.us.cray.com/jira/browse/CASMHMS-5239) because of CMMs setting BMC states to "On" instead of "Ready" in HSM:
+The following HMS functional test may fail due to a known issue because of CMMs setting BMC states to "On" instead of "Ready" in HSM:
 * `test_smd_components_ncn-functional_remote-functional.tavern.yaml`

 This issue looks similar to the following in the test output: